 Social media has been used as a platform to advertise products by engaging users and providing useful information about the products or even developing relationships with consumers.

-Main Idea 2: Social media has caused development of consumers' decisions behaviours.
+Main Idea 2: Social media has caused development of consumers' behaviours.

 People tend to make a different decision after they look at reviews and news articles of the product (Forbes, 2013).